STRENGTH THROUGH DIVERSITY

 In 1986, Arp-Hansen Hotel Group expanded again – this time with no less than two centrally located acquisitions: Hotel Christian IV in Dronningens Tværgade and Grand Hotel in Vesterbrogade.
-And while Hotel Christian IV was leased to another operator in 2004, Grand Hotel from 1890 is still part of Arp-Hansen Hotel Group.
-And following recent refurbishment, the hotel has today regained its position as one of the city’s great classic hotels.
+Hotel Christian IV was leased to another operator in 2004 and Grand Hotel in October 2017.

 Five years later, in 1991, we acquired the historic Hotel Phoenix Copenhagen in Bredgade.
 Dating back to the 1700s, the establishment enjoyed a golden era as the preferred destination of country aristocracy and as a royal guest lodge for foreign princes.
 The attractive hotel is known for its many artworks, not least those from our considerable collection of paintings from the Danish Golden Age.

 The enterprising master builder passed away in 1998, leaving one of Denmark’s largest and most celebrated hotel chain.
 His two sons, Henning and Birger Arp-Hansen, took over the family business and two years after the death of the founder, Arp-Hansen Hotel Group inaugurated Copenhagen Strand in a historic waterfront building from 1869, which had originally housed a paper mill and a box manufacturer.